How Agents Find Their Own Tools: Agentic Resource Discovery

 Why four?

-Not for redundancy’s sake.
-Different agents reach into different layers — one is crawling HTML, one is resolving DNS, one just knows the well-known path.
+It’s not really about redundancy, more about flexibility.
+Different agents reach into different layers: one is crawling HTML, one is resolving DNS, one just knows the well-known path.
 A publisher who advertises all four is findable by all of them.
 The spec doesn’t even rank them; if they all point at the same catalog, they’re equal.
+Not sure how agents will implement this though.
+Question to be raised.

 What about more than one catalog?